 Hertzko Self Cleaning Slicker Brush

-This brush has a good density of bristles that are angled as not to cause discomfort for your dog when brushing.
+This brush has a good density of bristles that are angled so as not to cause discomfort for your dog when brushing.
 It has a strong, comfortable anti-slip handle that helps towards avoiding wrist strain when brushing for longer periods.
-This brush has a 4.3 out of 5 stars om chewy you can read the reviews for yourself here.

 - Suitable for all hair types.